-In part one we discussed about the importance of chatbots in the enterprise and what it takes to make chatbots enterprise ready.
+In part 1, we discussed the importance of chatbots in the enterprise and what it takes to make chatbots enterprise ready.

-Chatbots are an early and novel way to begin this man – machine interaction journey.
+Chatbots are an early and novel way to begin man – machine interaction.

-In chatbot terminology, interactions between humans and chatbots can be codified as dialogs.
+In chatbot terminology, interactions between humans and chatbots are codified as dialogues.

-Almost every enterprise customer would like to customize the dialogs to make them more tuned, relevant and crisp for their customers, prospects and stakeholders.
-They may also choose different conversation flows to improve the user experience among different business needs, functions, countries and customer segments .
+Almost every enterprise customer would like to customise the dialogues to make them more tuned, relevant and crisp for their customers, prospects and stakeholders.
+They may also choose different conversation flows to improve the user experience among different business needs.

-Some enterprises may want to white label the chatbots meaning they want to personalise the chatbots according to their specific requirements.
-Visual element changes may also be requested by certain enterprises to make the chatbots more user friendly.
+Some enterprises may want to label the chatbots, which means that they want to personalise the chatbots according to their specific requirements.
+Certain enterprises may request visual element changes to make the chatbots more user-friendly.